MaterializeInc/materialize/doc/user/content/sql/tail.md

 </tbody>
 </table>

-`TAIL` will continue to run until cancelled, or until all updates the tailed item could undergo have been presented.
+`TAIL` will continue to run until canceled, or until all updates the tailed item could undergo have been presented.
 The latter case typically occurs when tailing constant views (e.g. `CREATE VIEW v AS SELECT 1`) or [file sources](/sql/create-source/text-file) that were created in non-tailing